iterative/dvc.org/static/docs/get-started/example-pipeline.md

 step-by-step, utilizing the same set of commands that are described in earlier [Get Started](/doc/get-started) chapters.

-> Note that its possible to define more than one pipeline in each <abbr>DVC
+> Note that its possible to define more than one pipeline in each DVC project.
-> project</abbr>.
-This will be determined by the interdependencies between
+> This will be determined by the interdependencies between DVC-files, mentioned
-> DVC-files, mentioned below.
+> below.

 Initialize DVC repository (run it inside your Git repository):